ia-ML/imageSeg/README.md

 Important note: this work is still not complete ...

-2D and 3D image segmentation for binary or multi-class (semantic segmentation) using Deep Learning.
+2D and 3D image segmentation for binary (semantic segmentation) or multi-class (instance segmentation) using Deep Learning.

 This is a useful resource for image segmentation.
 It contains collection of different PyTorch and Tensorflow implementation with their video explaination in Youtube.